-Dip fingers into bowl of vinagered water and shake off excess.
-Pick up about 2 cups of rice and and place across the centre of the nori.
+Dip fingers into a bowl of vinegared water and shake off excess.
+Pick up about 2 cups of rice and place it across the centre of the nori.
 Gently rake fingers over the rice to evenly spread to cover the nori completely.

 Sprinkle rice with tobiko or sesame seeds.

-Using one finger spread a dab of wasabi across the centre of nori.
+Using one finger spread a dab of wasabi across the centre of the nori.

 Top with 1-2 strips of tuna, takuan, cucumber, prawns, crab meat and avocado, making sure they reach both sides of the nori (or there won’t be any filling in the end pieces of sushi once cut).